 Then America meets Prince Maxon.
 Gradually, she starts to question all the plans she’s made for herself- and realizes that the life she’s always dreamed of may not compare to a future she never imagined.

 Ms. Cass pulls this story off pretty well.
 I was a little critical at first.
-We’re introduced to America’s world, with its restrictive cast system, as well as to her hopes, her dreams, and her boyfriend.
+We’re introduced to America’s world, with its restrictive caste system, as well as to her hopes, her dreams, and her boyfriend.
 The flow wasn’t quite as smooth as others I’ve read.
-And when she enters the royal competition, the reasons felt like just a bit of a stretch.
+And when she enters the royal competition, the reasons felt like a stretch.
 But I accepted them and moved on…and then I got sucked in.

 Despite this book looking like one I’d never pick up, I actually enjoyed it.
 Maybe I’m more of a sap than I like to think.
-See??
-I’m even posting this the week of Valentine’s Day.
-Oh, my reputation is slipping… Anyway, moms, physical relationships are kept within safe boundaries, though there are a few minor profanities sprinkled throughout the text.
-I’d give this one a 13+ age recommendation.
+Anyway, moms, physical relationships are kept within safe boundaries, though there are a few minor profanities sprinkled throughout the text.
+I’d give this one an 8th grade or 13+ age recommendation.
 It’s a fun, light-hearted read.

 Grab a copy!